 House hunters are often told, “there is no perfect time to buy a home,” but crunching the numbers tells a different story.
-After tracking more than 32 million single-family home and condo sales over the past 15 years, real estate analysis firm, RealtyTrac determined that the best time to buy a new house is during the month of October.
+After tracking more than 32 million single-family home and condo sales over the past 15 years, real estate analysis firm, RealtyTrac determined that the best month to buy a new house is during the month of October.

 Since 2000, there have been 2.7 million home closings in the month of October and, overall, buyers are getting their new homes for 2.6% below the estimated full market value.